yanyong-pro/vue-electron-with-binance-api/README.md

 # vue-electron-with-binance-api

-This project was created by VueJs, Electron, Vuetify, and Binance Api then the user can set the expected future price for getting notification from the Binance exchange.
+This project was created by VueJs, Electron, NodeJs, Vuetify, and Binance Api then the user can set the expected future price for getting notification from the Binance exchange.

 <img src="https://user-images.githubusercontent.com/18566658/143886046-9c5ebe4a-84dc-4b4c-a9c3-1e19787489b2.png" width="400">